 The period of performance for funding agreements may not exceed 36 months.
-ARPA-E expects the start date for funding agreements to be March April 2022, or as negotiated.
+ARPA-E expects to issue funding agreements in May 2024, or as negotiated.

 ARPA-E encourages submissions stemming from ideas that still require proof-of-concept R&D efforts as well as those for which some proof-of-concept demonstration already exists.